Marwan99/Marwan99.github.io/_portfolio/1_rov.md

 ## Results

-All these activities took place across the 4 years I have been participating in this competition, in 2019 I was team’s CEO, we go the 11​ the place out of 25 teams in the international competition which took place in Kingsport, Tennessee and we were the 9​ th​ in the underwater product demonstration and the top team from the UK.
+All these activities took place across the 4 years I have been participating in this competition, in 2019 I was team’s CEO, we got the 11​ the place out of 25 teams in the international competition which took place in Kingsport, Tennessee and we were the 9​ th​ in the underwater product demonstration and the top team from the UK.
 Also in 2019 I was awarded one of the 3 **MVP Engineering Pretension Awards**